ARM-software/bsa-acs/README.md

 ## Additional reading
   - For information about the implementable BSA rules test algorithm and for unimplemented BSA rules, see the [Scenario Document](docs/Arm_BSA_Architecture_Compliance_Test_Scenario.pdf).
-  - For information on test category(UEFI, Linux, BM) and applicable systems(IR,ES,SR,PreSilicon), see the [Test Checklist](docs/Arm_BSA_testcase-checklist.rst).
+  - For information on test category(UEFI, Linux, Bare-metal) and applicable systems(IR,ES,SR,Pre-Silicon), see the [Test Checklist](docs/Arm_BSA_testcase-checklist.rst).
   - For details on the design of the BSA ACS, see the [Arm BSA Validation Methodology Document](docs/Arm_Base_System_Architecture_Compliance_Validation_Methodology.pdf).
   - For details on the BSA ACS UEFI Shell Application and Linux Application see the [Arm BSA ACS User Guide](docs/Arm_Base_System_Architecture_Compliance_User_Guide.pdf).
-  - For details on the BSA ACS Baremetal support, see the
+  - For details on the BSA ACS Bare-metal support, see the
     - [Arm BSA ACS Bare-metal User Guide](docs/Arm_BSA_ACS_Bare-metal_User_Guide.pdf).
     - [Bare-metal Code](platform/pal_baremetal/). <br />
-Note: The Baremetal PCIe enumeration code provided as part of the BSA ACS should be used and should not be replaced.
+Note: The Bare-metal PCIe enumeration code provided as part of the BSA ACS should be used and should not be replaced.
 This code is vital in analyzing of the test result.

+### Running Exerciser tests for complete coverage

+Exerciser is a client device wrapped up by PCIe Endpoint.
+This device is created to meet BSA requirements for various PCIe capability validation tests.
+Running the Exerciser tests provides additional test coverage on the platform.

+Note: To run the exerciser tests on a UEFI Based platform with Exerciser, the Exerciser PAL API's need to be implemented.
+For details on the reference Exerciser implementation and support, see the [Exerciser.md](docs/PCIe_Exerciser/Exerciser.md) and [Exerciser_API_porting_guide.md](docs/PCIe_Exerciser/Exerciser_API_porting_guide.md)

 ## ACS build steps - UEFI Shell application